 This improves readability and accessibility, as without ALT text a screen reader could not describe an image to someone who is visually challenged.

-ALT tags should be as descriptive of the image as possible, and here is where you can set it when you upload it to WordPress.
+ALT tags should be as descriptive of the image as possible, and you can set it when you upload it to WordPress.

 Using keywords in the article

 We’ve already talked about keywords quite a bit in this article, so I’m going to keep this section short so we can get to the third tenet of SEO, which is backlinks.